crocoder-dev/web/apps/website/src/content/values/today-tommorow.md

 imgAlt: "Crocodile presenting some cool slides."
 icon: "/line-chart-waves.svg"
 ---
-We recognize that thriving today shouldn't compromise future success.
-By selecting the right tools and focusing on solid software architecture, we address immediate technical challenges while preparing your business for what's ahead.
+We build for now and for the future.
+With smart tools and scalable architecture, we tackle today’s challenges while setting you up for long-term success.
+No shortcuts, just sustainable growth.